RandyPatterson/AOAI_Student/Challenge-08.md

 1. First, we're going to open the AOAI_Workshop.Console app.
 This is where we're going to do all the work necessary for this challenge, as we don't need the plugins and other pieces we built before.

 2. Open the User Secrets for the AOAI_Workshop.Console app.
-Add in your Azure OpenAI details that you used in the previous exercises.
+Copy settings from the AOAI_Workshop ```appsettings.json``` file to the **AOAI_Workshop.Console** ```appsettings.json``` file.
 Ensure that the following details are set.
 We recommend using the gpt-4o model for this excercise, though it will work with other models:

 ```json
 {